 NCAA Committee on Infractions and Pepperdine University Resolve Self-Reported Violations

-Pepperdine University continues to comply with the NCAA Committee on Infractions regarding self-reported violations that occurred between 2007–2008 and 2010–2011.
+Pepperdine University continues to comply with the NCAA Committee on Infractions regarding self-reported violations that occurred between the 2007-2008 and 2010-2011 seasons.
 Many of the penalties issued to Pepperdine were proposed by the University and agreed to by the Committee on Infractions.

 The violations included misapplying progress-toward-degree rules for transfer student-athletes; not seeking reinstatement for an ineligible student-athlete; inadvertently over-awarding the number of allowable athletic scholarships; not properly creating and maintaining squad lists; not properly documenting awarded nonathletic scholarships, which do not “count” against the permissible athletic scholarships; and inadvertently not completing an annual certificate of compliance.